 - infrequent opioid use

-In this sort of detox, clients are supervised by medical staff and therapists that manage the clients’ health, and also try to help them during their cravings of withdrawal without using medicine.
-During social detoxification, patients are not isolated in hospital-like rooms while they detox.
+In this sort of detox, clients are supervised by medical staff and therapists that manage the clients’ health.
+The medical staff tries to help them during their cravings of withdrawal without using medicine.
+During social detoxification, patients are not isolated in hospital-like rooms while they go through their detox process.
 Instead, patients are urged to live and socialize with other addicts in recovery.
-This helps people prepare for a rehabilitation program, where they’ll be working towards recovery together in a group of other addicts.
+This helps people prepare for a rehab program where they’ll be working towards recovery together in a group of other addicts.

-Our team provides detox with the understanding that different types of drugs are responsible for a variety of withdrawal symptoms.
-Depressants, including barbiturates, benzodiazepines, and alcohol, can lead to:
+Detoxification is most effective when it is done with the understanding that different types of drugs are responsible for a variety of withdrawal symptoms.
+Depressants, including barbiturates and alcohol, can lead to these types of withdrawal symptoms:

 Taking the First Step

 Detox is a crucial first step towards recovery of many people suffering from chronic addiction.
-Although it is very important, it should be remembered that detox is just a FIRST step, and is not a substitute for rehabilitation as a whole.
-Most detox facilities don’t offer reinforcement after the detox process, but our staff understands how easy it is to relapse after finally getting clean.
-Detox in tandem with rehab for substance abuse makes detox rehabilitation a tremendously effective first step.
-Following up detox with a treatment program is an addict’s best possible chance for total recovery.
+Most facilities don’t offer reinforcement after the detox process.
+However, a good staff understands how easy it is to relapse after finally getting clean.
+This goes hand in hand with rehab for substance abuse which makes detox rehab an effective first step.
+Thus, following up detox with a treatment program is an addict’s best possible chance for total recovery.
 Contact our professional recovery specialists at 657-298-4892 for additional information about detox, rehabilitation, and treatment, or to find detox and treatment facilities.